Approach-Avoidance Tendencies Moderate the Relationship Between Fear of Movement and Physical Activity in Osteoarthritis

 Methods

-An online observational study was conducted in 197 participants, including 68 with osteoarthritis and 13 with rheumatoid arthritis.
-Arthritis, fear of movement, usual level of physical activity, and explicit attitudes were assessed using questionnaires.
-Approach-avoidance tendencies, an indicator of implicit attitudes, was derived from reaction times in an approach-avoidance task.
+An online observational study was conducted in 197 participants, including 68 with osteoarthritis.
+Arthritis, fear of movement, usual physical activity level, and explicit attitudes were assessed using questionnaires.
+Approach-avoidance tendencies, an indicator of automatic attitudes, was derived from reaction times in an approach-avoidance task.

 Results

-Results showed that higher fear of movement was associated with lower physical activity levels in participants with osteoarthritis than in those without osteoarthritis.
+Results showed that higher fear of movement was associated with lower physical activity levels in participants with osteoarthritis.
 This association was moderated by approach-avoidance tendencies toward physical activity, with a significant effect only in participants with an automatic tendency to avoid physical activity or a weak tendency to approach it.
-In addition, contrary to our hypothesis, higher fear of movement was associated with a stronger tendency to approach physical activity and avoid sedentary behaviors, suggesting that people who were most fearful of movement may also be those who unconsciously internalized the importance of physical activity the most.

 Conclusion